cg-tuwien/multistream/doc/Scenes.md

 ```

 ## Adding new Scenes
-To add a new scene, two files need to be created: a HTML file in the `/scenes` directory following the naming scheme and a corresponding `startSceneName.js` file in the `/src` directory.
+To add a new scene, two files need to be created: an HTML file in the `/scenes` directory following the naming scheme and a corresponding `startSceneName.js` file in the `/src` directory.
 The new scene must also be registered in the `index.json` file by adding it to the `scenes` object there.
-After creating a new scene the OBS scene collection hast to be re-compiled.
+After creating a new scene the OBS scene collection has to be re-compiled.
 To do so either run:

 ```shell
 npm run build